-There’s a renewed interest in the native garden, thanks to a growing contingent of landscape designers making waves for their beautifully and strongly naturalistic garden designs showcasing distinctive local flora—names like Fiona Brockhoff, Sam Cox, Grant Doyle, Nathan Burkett, Philip Withers and Kathleen Murphy, for example.
+There’s a renewed interest in the native garden thanks to a growing contingent of landscape designers making waves for their beautifully and strongly naturalistic garden designs.
+Known for showcasing distinctive local flora are landscapers like Fiona Brockhoff, Sam Cox, Grant Doyle, Nathan Burkett, Philip Withers and Kathleen Murphy.
 These designers have been repopularising the use of local plant species to create a sense of deep connection to a unique landscape.

-Striking plants with unusual foliage, blooms and seedpods come in a bewitching array of colours and best of all, most natives are hardy, low maintenance and drought-tolerant.
+Striking with unusual foliage, blooms and seedpods, native plants come in a bewitching array of colours and forms.
+And best of all, most natives are hardy, low maintenance and drought-tolerant.
 We have such a gorgeous and diverse range of stunning plants from which to choose when it comes to planting up a native garden.

 With the current global focus on sustainability, many gardeners are choosing Australian natives specifically for their environmental benefits.
 Natives not only allow you to use less water but also create more balance in your local ecosystem.
-Encouraging biodiversity, native gardens can become true habitat gardens which attract birds and other wildlife and naturally reduce pests.
+Encouraging biodiversity, native gardens can become true habitat gardens.
+This means they’ll attract birds and other wildlife while naturally reducing pests.